John Mueller: Master User Behavior for SEO & GEO Success

 FAQs

-Look at usage metrics such as how many of your audience use AI tools, how AI usage compares with other traffic sources, and what that means for time and resource allocation.
+The post recommends examining how many audience members use AI tools, how that compares with search engines, social platforms, and other traffic sources, and what those patterns mean for time and resource allocation.

-SEO remains a significant driver of traffic and revenue, but it doesn’t guarantee AI visibility.
-Not all traditional SEO practices align with GEO.
+No. The article says SEO remains a significant traffic and revenue driver, but it does not guarantee AI visibility because not all SEO practices align with generative engine optimization.

 Comments